Phileosopher/commonplace/understanding-certainty.md

 Over our lives, we start creating a [purpose](purpose.md)-based hierarchy of what we can trust:

-- A person may trust their spouse more than anyone else, but will still trust themselves over their spouse on [trade-specific knowledge](jobs-spcialization.md).
+- A person may trust their spouse more than anyone else, but will still trust themselves over their spouse on [trade-specific knowledge](jobs-specialization.md).
 - A lawyer is trustworthy to manage a legal situation, but not necessarily on [moral](morality.md) matters.
 - Typically, the domain of strangers' knowledge is more vast than friends', though their intentions aren't as clear.

 We decide with a conviction proportional to the clarity of our [understanding](understanding.md).
 To [actually create results](results.md), we must stop thinking about the matter at some point to avoid constantly second-guessing ourselves.

+APPLICATION: We *must* believe things when we're not fully certain.
+The volatile nature of life means [leaders](groups-small.md) and [artists](mind-creativity.md) venture into less certain places than the rest of society.
+So, [influence](power-influence.md) loosely correlates with the ability to trust.

 We don't always remember what we learned and its context, so we trust much of what we do from experience: